jon11L/Telegram_ChatBot/README.md

 - Message handling and response generation

 ## Future Improvements
-- Implement the custom command functionality
+- Refactoring the project into separate files
+- Spotify or other app to fetch for a random music
+- improve exisiting feature with optional keyword query
 - Add more interactive features
 - Improve error handling and logging
-- Implement user preferences and personalization
+- Testing

 ## Contributing
 Contributions, issues, and feature requests are welcome.
 Feel free to check [issues page] if you want to contribute.